sudeeprp/default-coding/polymorphism.md

 Now you can see what happens if we purchase a new type of gun:
 We need to change three functions:
-`synchronized_fire` to fire simultaneiously (well, almost), `fire_odd_positions` and `fire_even_positions` as illustrated above.
+`synchronized_fire` to fire simultaneously, `fire_odd_positions` and `fire_even_positions` as illustrated above.

-As they purchase more guns and add more firing patterns, the effort keeps increasing, giving a competitive edge to the enemy.
+As they purchase more guns and add more firing patterns, the effort keeps increasing.
+This could even give a competitive edge to the enemy!

-How do we make the logic of 'fire all', 'fire odd' and 'fire even' work on different arrangement of guns, even types that they may purchase in future?
+How do we make the logic of 'fire all', 'fire odd' and 'fire even' work on different arrangement of guns?
+Can we keep these functions unchanged on future purchases too?
 The same logic needs to take place in different forms of gun-arrangement.

 Function pointers in C provide a method to achieve polymorphism.